rust-lang/ctcft/src/meetings.md

 # 👨‍👩‍👧 Meetings

 Every CTCFT Meeting has its own page, found on the left.

-## Meeting agenda

-The meeting agenda will be assembled in advance and announced the day before each meeting (or more).
-See the [agenda document](https://hackmd.io/QZrDNeUXRsKtQuyjdpH0Pw) for details.
+The page contains the agenda and, after the meeting takes place, it is updated with notes and links to a recording (if any).
+Meeting agenda items are always announced at least one week in advance of the next meeting (often more).

 ## Meeting recordings